-Objectives, Targets, Indicators Implications for Plan and SA Industrial and commercial developments are vital for the wealth of an area but need to be carefully placed so to minimise dependency of businesses and customers from road transport and integration with existing and planned transport and housing developments and plans.
-LDF should ensure integration of all developments (industrial, commercial, housing, mixed use, infrastructure and transport) to ensure sustainability of the With respect to Town Centres the statement objectives relate to: economic growth.
-Promoting and enhancement of existing centres by focusing development in such centres and encouraging a wide range of services in a good environment.
-Development plans should promote the vitality of town centres whilst increasing accessibility and reducing social exclusion.
-Encouraging town centre development to promote their vitality and viability, and to enhance consumer choice with a wide provision of shopping, leisure and local services to meet the needs of the whole community; The LTP should ensure that accessibility issues are addressed in order to ensure that all members of the community are provided with access to the town centre facilities.
-Ensuring development is accessible by a range of means of transport, and to encourage a cleaner, safer, greener town centre environment; Ensure the LDF framework is coordinated with rural initiatives.
-Promoting social inclusion by encouraging investment in disadvantaged areas to provide improved services and more employment opportunities;
+Industrial and commercial developments are vital for the wealth of an area but need to be carefully placed so to minimise dependency of businesses and customers from road transport and integration with existing and planned transport and housing developments and plans.

+With respect to Town Centres the statement objectives relate to:

+- Promoting and enhancement of existing centres by focusing development in such centres and encouraging a wide range of services in a good environment. - Encouraging town centre development to promote their vitality and viability, and to enhance consumer choice with a wide provision of shopping, leisure and local services to meet the needs of the whole community; - Ensuring development is accessible by a range of means of transport, and to encourage a cleaner, safer, greener town centre environment; - Promoting social inclusion by encouraging investment in disadvantaged areas to provide improved services and more employment opportunities;